GWB2025/Stiffness-Matrix-Generator/README.md

 *   **Boundary Conditions & Loads**: Fix any node, enter prescribed displacements/temperatures, and apply nodal forces/heat loads.
 A global multiplier scales the assembled matrix when needed.
 *   **Computation Suite**: Builds the global matrix, forms and inverts the reduced matrix, then solves for displacements/temperatures, reaction forces, elemental forces, and stresses/heat flux.
 *   **Visual Aids**: A draggable system diagram renders the current model; a construction helper walks through how the global matrix is assembled.
-*   **Import/Export**: Save or load JSON states, export individual matrices to LaTeX, and generate a full LaTeX analysis summary (inputs, matrices, and results).
+*   **Import/Export**: Save or load JSON states, export individual matrices to LaTeX, generate a full LaTeX analysis summary, or grab a Markdown summary for quick forum posts.
 *   **Example Library**: One-click presets for Moaveni Example 1.1 (tapered bar), Moaveni Example 1.2 (thermal wall), and Moaveni Problem 6 (spring network).
 *   **Persistent State**: Your setup is stored in local storage so you can resume later.